Template Tags

 get_post_url

-Returns the URL of a post from the current context.
+Returns the URL for a post from the current context.

 get_post_url Example